 Represent the UCC at Campus-Wide Events

-Past attended events include Rock Against Rape, hosted by the Women's Center, and Laker Experience Days, hosted by the Office of Admissions.
+Past attended events include Rock Against Rape, hosted by the Center for Women and Gender Equity, and Laker Experience Days, hosted by the Office of Admissions.
 During these events, peer educators strive to de-stigmatize mental health services and provide accurate information about the UCC and other campus supports.

 If you would like peer educators to present for your student group or organization or if you would like to have peer educators represent the University Counseling Center at an event or program, please fill out a request for outreach programming and indicate your interest in peer education in the Comments section.